 It’s true that we need to set limits and expectations for our children’s behavior.
 However, kids need to know that all their feelings are okay.
 Yes!
 It’s okay to feel sad, frustrated and disappointed.
 And tantrums are a natural response for those big feelings of disappointment or frustration.

 Kids know how small they are, which is why they find the best comfort when their parent’s care is enough to set limits to keep them safe.
 It’s our child’s tantrums that test our limits.
 The children need to question how much power they are having.
 Some kids wonder…What will Mom do if I try this?
 They might try out any possibility until they are sure that the answer is the same.
 Now, we must stay consistent.
 We remind our kids that the answer is always the same, and it’s okay to be sad about it.
+It is the best way to respond to your child’s tantrum.

 Mistake #5: Guilting them